Lunch Police: Should Educators Get Involved?

-A grade two student shows up to school with dried cereal for lunch.
+A Grade 2 student shows up to school with dried cereal for lunch.
 She seems a bit lethargic, though she gobbles the cereal up.
 She is otherwise happy and doing well academically and socially.
 But she only brings dried cereal for lunch every single day.
 What should a teacher do in this situation?

 Allen also worries that teaching kids about what’s right and wrong in a diet at school may conflict with a family’s values or choices.
 “The Canada food guide [recommends eating] dairy, but maybe the family is dairy-free,” she explains.
 They may be lactose-intolerant or perhaps refrain from dairy products for religious reasons.
 “It may create confusion.”

 It’s a bold move, but it’s something Marks enforces and models.
 “There are so many times I want to pop a chocolate, but I don’t.”
 She usually drinks tea or water and tries not to snack too much on her favourite treat, Doritos.
-“I’m not against candy, I’m just for appropriate choices and creating balance,” says Marks.
-“I don’t want to shame them.
+“I’m not against candy, I’m just for appropriate choices and creating balance,” she says.
+“I don’t want to shame [kids].
 But if they’re bragging about a Kool-Aid Jammer, I just tell them, ‘Actually, it’s all sugar.’”

 Not all schools have the luxury of planting an educational garden or travelling to a farm or fresh market, but there are alternative ways to experience food in a classroom.
 Students could plant and grow sprouts and veggies inside as part of a science experiment.
 They could also celebrate and explore culture and nationalities through food.
 Kids could work on geography by researching what grows where, why, and what are the weather and land conditions.
 They could even make butter in a jar as part of a history lesson on pioneers.

 Students could also track their eating habits, maybe turn the data into a graph, and correlate it to their energy levels or their academic performance.